Regional Arts Development Fund

 Examples of eligible expenses

-• A community-focused arts or culture experience within other key festivals.
+• A community-focused arts or culture experience within other local major events and festivals.

 • A performance, activity or digital media project that shares a unique story.